The Dickson Poon School of Law: History

-The Faculty of Laws was founded in 1909 and became known as the School of Law in 1991.
-The school took its current name in 2012 in recognition of Hong Kong businessman Sir Dickson Poon, who made a gift of £20 million to the school.
-It is thought to be the largest-ever donation to a British or European law faculty at the time.
+The Faculty of Laws was founded in 1909, initially in association with the LSE, and became known as the School of Law in 1991.
+The school took its current name in 2012 in recognition of Hong Kong businessman Sir Dickson Poon.
+In February 2012, the school's new home in the East Wing of Somerset House was officially opened by the patron of the college, Queen Elizabeth II.